arobsn/ledger-ergo-js/docs/ledger-app-installing.md

 3. Connect your Ledger Nano S device to your computer;

-4. Navigate to extracted Ledger app folder;
+4. Navigate to extracted Ledger App folder;

-5. Execute these commands on the terminal to run virtulenv:
+5. Execute these commands on the terminal to run `virtulenv`:

    ```
    virtualenv -p python3 ledger